In 2020, we are working on four research projects:

 This project is a mixture of original philosophical investigation and literature review on the following questions:

-Project 2 - Assessing the cost-effectiveness of life-improving interventions in terms of subjective well-being
+Assessing the cost-effectiveness of life-improving interventions in terms of SWB

-These reports aim to investigate means to improve global well-being that seem unduly neglected.
-We are considering the scale, neglectedness, bottlenecks, and solutions within each broadly-defined cause area.
-Read about our positive education plan here.
+These reports will investigate three ways to improve global well-being that seem unduly neglected: pain, mental health, and positive education.
+Each report will consider the scale, neglectedness, bottlenecks, and solutions within it's broadly-defined problem area.